33Cerberus/CurrencyBot/README.md

 # CurrencyBot

-A simple Telegram bot that shows real-time currency exchange rates against UAH, using data from the Monobank public API.
+A Telegram bot that shows real-time currency exchange rates against UAH, using data from the Monobank public API.
 Built with inline keyboards for a clean, spam-free chat experience.

 ## Features

 - Inline keyboard menu — select a currency (USD, EUR, PLN, GBP) with a single tap
 - Real-time exchange rates (buy/sell or cross rate) fetched from Monobank's public API
+- Rate subscriptions — subscribe to a currency and receive periodic updates automatically
-- Rate history — every checked rate is saved per user, with a `/history` view of the last 5 checks per currency
+- Rate history — every rate change is stored, with a menu to view the last 5 recorded changes per currency
+- Response caching — API responses are cached to stay within Monobank's rate limit
 - Automatic retry logic if the API is temporarily unavailable
+- Resilient background worker — a failed delivery to one subscriber never stops the rest
 - Clean UX — messages are edited in place instead of sending new ones

 ## Tech Stack

-- Python 3.11+
+- Python 3.12+
 - [aiogram 3.x](https://docs.aiogram.dev/) — async Telegram Bot framework
 - [httpx](https://www.python-httpx.org/) — async HTTP client
-- SQLite — local storage for rate history
+- SQLite — local storage for rate history, subscriptions, and the API cache
 - python-dotenv — environment variable management

 ## Setup